- Understanding DAM for Enterprise

 Note: This article was originally written in 2021.
 While much of the content contained within still remains true today, it has been specifically updated to include the most recent information as of 2023.

-For enterprise-sized businesses, evaluating digital asset management platforms involves more than just looking at available features.
-You also need to consider how every DAM scales internationally/amongst regions, accommodates a diverse set of users, integrates with other tools, and most importantly, how easy the DAM is to implement and use throughout the organization.
+For enterprise-sized businesses, evaluating digital asset management software involves more than just looking at available features.
+You also need to consider how every DAM scales internationally and amongst regions, accommodates a diverse set of users, integrates with other tools and most importantly, how easy the DAM is to implement and use throughout the organization.

 But that doesn’t mean the extra effort isn’t worth it.
 Digital asset management software is beneficial for global and enterprise-sized companies in a number of ways; it:

 - Saves teams time by compiling and organizing all digital assets in one single source of truth

 - Streamlines the entire content lifecycle from creation to distribution

 - Automates workflows and tedious tasks like metadata tagging for easier team collaboration and asset findability